lazarosmits/copula-flow/README.md

 # Fitting a C-vine with NSF-based copulas to data

 To fit a C-vine with NSF-based copulas to data, we create an instance of the **flow_vine class and use the **build_Cvine function.
-It outputs the emprical copulas, NSF copula densities, samples from those densities, the margins which were also fitted with NSF and the order of the variables sorted according to Kendall's tau.
+It outputs the empirical copulas, NSF copula densities, samples from those densities, the margins which were also fitted with NSF and the order of the variables sorted according to Kendall's tau.

 ```python